-All students will be assigned an individual locker in the hall.
+All students will be assigned an individual locker.
 Lockers are the property of the North Fork Local School District and are provided to students as a convenience.
+Lockers are not to be decorated inside or outside the locker with permanent fixtures such as but not limited to adhesive tape, paint, markers, stickers, or any other permanent decoration.
 Lockers and contents are subject to random search at any time without regard to whether there is reasonable suspension that any locker or contents contains evidence of a violation of a criminal stature or a school code.